jasongitmail/super-sitemap/README.md

 ## processPaths() callback

-The `processPaths()` callback is powerful, but _not_ needed in most cases.
+The `processPaths()` callback is powerful, but rarely needed.

-It runs after all paths have been generated for your site, but prior to de-duplication of paths based on unique path names, sorting (if enabled by your config), and creation of XML.

-This allows you to arbitrarily process the path objects for your site before they become XML, with the only requirement that your callback function must return the expected type of [`PathObj[]`](https://github.com/jasongitmail/super-sitemap/blob/main/src/lib/sitemap.ts#L34).
+It allows you to arbitrarily process the path objects for your site before they become XML, with the only requirement that your callback function must return the expected type of [`PathObj[]`](https://github.com/jasongitmail/super-sitemap/blob/main/src/lib/sitemap.ts#L34).

 This can be useful to do something bespoke that would not otherwise be possible.
 For example:

 1. Excluding a specific path, when `excludeRoutePatterns` based on the _route pattern_ would be too broad.
 (For example, you might want to exclude a path